Rhinemann/mage-hack/src/chapters/Talents.typ

 / Area Effect: When your effect targets an area or a number of creatures, spend a #spec_c.pp to add a #spec_c.d6 and keep an additional effect die for each additional target past the first.

 / Conjunctional Effects Mastery: When performing a conjunctional effect add two or more Spheres to a dice pool and step each Sphere down by one for each additional Sphere beyond the first.

+/ Destructive Proclivities: When you include a Sphere to destroy an object, spend a #spec_c.pp to step up your effect die.

 / Enchant Patterns: When your effect includes Prime #spec_c.d6 or higher spend Quintessence to inflict #spec_c.d6 Hurt stress.